National Aviation Academy (Azerbaijan): History

 Departments on general technical issues and humanitarian issues were organized within the center.
 In 1993, the Faculty of Air Transportation Management and the Departments of Aviation Special Equipment and English Language were established at the center.

 The National Aviation Center was named the National Aviation Academy by the decision of the Council of Ministers of the Republic of Azerbaijan dated February 24, 1994 and numbered 81.

 On May 30, 2012, the National Aviation Academy received the status of regional training center on "Dangerous cargo transportation by air" of the International Air Transport Association (IATA).

-The student campus at MAA, consisting of 2 dormitory buildings, football fields, tennis courts, volleyball and basketball courts, was opened for use in September 2014.
+The student campus at NAA, consisting of 2 dormitory buildings, football fields, tennis courts, volleyball and basketball courts, was opened for use in September 2014.

 In 2016, training for female pilots started for the first time in Azerbaijan.

-MAA was accredited by the Ministry of Education of the Republic of Azerbaijan in 2018 for the next 5 years.
-In the same year, MAA was also certified by the Interstate Aviation Committee and the State Civil Aviation Agency of the Ministry of Transport, Communications and High Technologies of the Republic of Azerbaijan.
+NAA was accredited by the Ministry of Education of the Republic of Azerbaijan in 2018 for the next 5 years.
+In the same year, NAA was also certified by the Interstate Aviation Committee and the State Civil Aviation Agency of the Ministry of Transport, Communications and High Technologies of the Republic of Azerbaijan.